 – supports limited read-only access to secondary databases

-- It is possible to tune the clustering parameters that determine actions when connection between nodes is interrupted: for frequency (defines the frequency at which cluster heartbeats are sent between nodes) and threshold (the number of heartbeats which are missed before the cluster takes recovery action).
+- It is possible to tune the clustering parameters that determine actions when a connection between nodes is interrupted: for frequency (defines the frequency at which cluster heartbeats are sent between nodes) and threshold (the number of heartbeats which are missed before the cluster takes recovery action).
 These parameters in tandem can be used to hold the faulty node in suspension without losing the quorum.

 - More generally, it is recognized that clusters are more stable if they have an odd number of nodes.
 In the case of this customer, there are 4 nodes, and the loss of a single location (Azure server and file witness on the same physical connection) resulted in the cluster crash.
-A solution here is to add one more nodes (either a replica of the database or another file witness) on a separate connection.
+A solution here is to add one more node (either a replica of the database or another file witness) on a separate connection.

-Alternately, if the additional investment is considered viable, they now have the choice introduced in SQL 2017 for Read-scale availability groups without cluster.
+Alternately, if the additional investment is considered viable, they now have the choice introduced in SQL 2017 for Read-scale availability groups without the cluster.
 In earlier SQL Server versions, all availability groups required a cluster.
 Now, it is possible to use read-only routing or directly connect to readable secondary replicas.
 It is no longer necessary to depend on integration with any clustering technology in order to obtain the benefits of the ALLWAYSON features.

-Why AimBetter does it better.
+AimBetter does it better.

-Firstly, abnormal patterns are highlighted in real time, with notification to our Expert Support Team and the user’s administrators immediately the problem is registered.
+Firstly, abnormal patterns are highlighted in real-time, with notification to our Expert Support Team and the user’s administrators immediately the problem is registered.

 Finally, AimBetter is a complete service.
 Proper health maintenance for a data environment has many similarities to personal health.
-The saying “prevention is better than cure” applies equally in both cases, and any good practitioner will prefer to identify problems before they manifest, and take appropriate action.
-AimBetter is the best diagnostic tool for the database environment, because it does both of those things – it minimizes problems by keeping your database healthy, and whenever something goes wrong, it is immediately useful in finding the cause, and pointing you in the right direction for correction and cure.
+The saying “prevention is better than cure” applies equally in both cases, and any good practitioner will prefer to identify problems before they manifest and take appropriate action.
+AimBetter is the best diagnostic tool for the database environment because it does both of those things – it minimizes problems by keeping your database healthy, and whenever something goes wrong, it is immediately useful in finding the cause, and pointing you in the right direction for correction and cure.